Chheung/botman-demo/README.md

 - Restart your app once you successfully connected to the facebook.

 ### For botman facebook guideline and UI please check `https://botman.io/2.0/driver-facebook-messenger`

-## Database schema
-- Create your schema by `php artisan mysql:createdb botman_db`
-- Migrate the tables by `php artisan migrate`
-- Seed the datas by `php artisan db:seed`
-- Reset database ( will required to seed again ) `php artisan db:wipe`